Albert0i/RU204/tragedyM.md

 ### Trilemma
 - No practical and feasible planning was done beforehand, especially on inter-project entanglements;
-- Under estimated project difficulties, especially on diversity of database access methods, no central data access layer exists and let alone API gateway;
+- Under estimated project difficulties, especially on diversity of database access methods, no central data access layer exists and let alone API Gateway;
 - No prior experience, suitable utilities and whatsoever;

 Should ask consultant agency for help on: